 - difficulty with balance or walking

-If you have had a head injury, you should seek medical help immediately by calling triple zero (000) or going to the nearest hospital emergency department.
+If you have had a head injury, you should seek medical help immediately by calling an ambulance on triple zero (000) or going to the nearest hospital emergency department.

 Your doctor will probably ask you questions and examine you.
 You might need a brain imaging examination such as a computed tomography (CT) scan.